inkVerb/VIP/401-shell/Lesson-12.md

 echo $USERNAME
 ```

-*What if the user types `rm -r /*` at the input?*
+*What if the user types `rm -r *` at the input?*

 *This is a normal problem in many programming languages, which is why inputs are "sanitized".*

-#### Sanitize
+#### B. Sanitize
+1. You can use tools like `sed` or `grep` or something else to reject or remove certain characters a user inputs
+  - This is called **"sanitizing"**
+  - E.g. consider HTML <form><input> tags that do this automatically with the `type` attribute
+    - `type="email"` will only allow email addresses
+    - `type="url"` will only allow a web address
+    - This had to be done with extra code in older versions of HTML and in more basic computer languages
-1. Most computer languages automatically sanitize inputs enough
+2. Most computer languages automatically sanitize inputs enough, so you don't need to as often
   - So, the above example would only damage an ancient Shell machine, not BASH or other modern interpreters
-2. Using quotes, like `echo "$USERNAME"`, also prevents most of the problems, *(but you should be doing that anyway)*
+3. Using quotes, like `echo "$USERNAME"`, also prevents most of the problems, *(but you should be doing that anyway)*
-3. There are some other commands, like above, that prevent things like this
+4. There are some other commands, like above, that prevent things like this

-#### Beginner Security Solutions
+#### C. Starting Security Solutions

 Three Golden Rules of General Security & Safety:
   1. **Don't do more than necessary**